 - Won’t Have – unimportant, the status of such tasks might change later.

 - Story Mapping – used to define tests on new products.
-This way teams can gain maximum knowledge with the minimum effort.
+This way teams can gain maximum knowledge with minimum effort.
 It visualizes product backlog.

 How to plan security and technical debt on your roadmap?

 All debts, especially the technical ones, must be paid.
 This specific kind of debt appears when you choose shortcuts.
 Later, you have to pay with time, money, and resources, typically for choosing speed over quality.
 How to tackle these sensitive and unavoidable issues?
-Buyan Thyagarajan, Salesforce MVP specialising in Salesforce CRM and Marketing Automation has three tips:
+Buyan Thyagarajan, Salesforce MVP specializing in Salesforce CRM and Marketing Automation has three tips: